 The trail climbs up the treed side of the valley.
 The flowers are delightful and the mist is lifting, too.
 It appears that there wasn’t much smoke in the air after all.

 Soon I reach Moose Lake, a very pretty alpine lake.

-There are a few more creek crossings, but all of them have rocks to step on.
-Only one of them needs a little bit of route finding to keep the boots dry.
+There are a few more creek crossings, but all of them have easy rocks to step on.
+Only one of them needs some route finding in order to cross without having to step into the water.

-Behind the creek I meet the only other hiker for today, and he is on his way over Pipestone and Clearwater passes to the Devon Lakes.
-Because of my late start, I won’t make it that far, not even to Pipestone Pass which was the destination I originally had hoped for.
-Instead I take my time to take it all in.
+Behind the creek I meet the only other hiker for today.
+Ian is on his way to Devon Lakes.
+He is a very strong hiker and covers the 30 km distance from the highway over the North Molar, Pipestone and Clearwater passes in one day.
+Because of my late start, I won’t even make it to Pipestone Pass now.
+But I am fine with that; I’ll slow down and take it all in.
 This valley is just magnificent.

-On my return trip the skies seem hazier because I look into the sun now.
-The tarn yet again captures my attention, as it is so pretty against the backdrop of the mountains.
+On my return trip, the skies seem hazier because now I look into the sun.
+The tarn captures my attention again, as it looks particularly pretty against the backdrop of the mountains.

-I catch a glimpse of Cataract Peak, the most unique peak around, unfortunately still somewhat obscured by the haze.
+I catch a glimpse of Cataract Peak, the most distinctive peak around here, unfortunately somewhat obscured by the haze.

 I am ready for the trail when most of the others start cooking breakfast.
 Some are staying for a day hike like I did yesterday.
-I hit the trail just ahead of two girls who I will meet again and again on the way over North Molar Pass back to Mosquito Lake campground.
-I climb up above Fish Lake and wave it a last good-bye.
+I hit the trail just ahead of two girls whom I will meet a few times on the way over North Molar Pass back to Mosquito Lake campground.
+I climb up above Upper Fish Lake and wave it a last good-bye.
 I will be back as soon as I can to explore this remarkable area some more.

 With the sunshine today, I delight in the surroundings of North Molar Pass.
 What a difference it makes to the rainy hike in.